AnantharamanLab/CheckAMG/README.md

   -t THREADS, --threads THREADS
                         Number of threads to use for pyrodigal-gv and pyhmmer (default: 10).
   -m MEM, --mem MEM     Maximum amount of memory allowed to be allocated in GB (default: 80% of
-                        available).
+                        available [1554]).
   --debug, --no-debug   Log CheckAMG genome with debug-level detail (default: False).

 required arguments:
   -d DB_DIR, --db_dir DB_DIR
                         Path to CheckAMG database files (Required). (default: None) -o OUTPUT, --output OUTPUT
-                        Output directory for all generated files and folders (Required).
+                        Output directory for all generated files and folders (Required). (default:
-                        (default: None)
+                        None)
   -g GENOMES, --genomes GENOMES
                         Input viral genome(s) in nucleotide fasta format (.fna or .fasta).
-                        Expectation is that individual virus genomes are single contigs.
+                        Expectation is that individual virus genomes are single contigs. (default:
-                        (default: None)
+                        None)
   -vg VMAGS, --vmags VMAGS
                         Path to folder containing vMAGs (multiple contigs) rather than single- contig viral genomes.
 Expectation is that the folder contains one .fna or